grisha/grisha.github.com/source/_posts/2015-05-04-recording-time-series.markdown

 But there is a complex subtelty lurking when it comes to assigning data points to slot.

 [Graphite](http://graphite.readthedocs.org/en/latest/overview.html),
-for example, just changes the timestamp of the datapoint to the last nearest slot.
-If multiple data points arrive, then the last one "wins".
+for example, just changes the timestamp of the datapoint to the beginning of the slot.
+If multiple data points arrive in the same step, then the last one "wins".

 On the surface there is little wrong with this approach.
 In fact, under right circumstances, there is absolutely nothing wrong with